goadesign/goa/docs/ErrorHandling.md

                 Attribute("conflict_value")
                 // Note: error_name is omitted from the default view.
                 // in this example error_name is an attribute used to identify
-                // the field containing the name of the error and is not actually
+                // the field containing the name of the error and is not
                 // encoded in the response sent to the client.
         })
 })